Compare any two graphics cards:

 Pixel Rate

-The Radeon R7 370 4G will be quite a bit (approximately 35%) more effective at AA than the Radeon R9 M395X, and also should be able to handle higher resolutions without losing too much performance. (explain)
+The Radeon R7 370 4G should be much (approximately 35%) more effective at anti-aliasing than the Radeon R9 M395X, and able to handle higher resolutions without losing too much performance. (explain)

 Radeon R7 370 4G 31200 Mpixels/sec